dragonguide/dragonguide/home.md

 - [ ] Ask people pre-launch for any contributions and feedback.
 - [ ] Discuss and decide on a license for the content on the website.
 - [ ] Website theming and getting a simple logo made.
-- [ ] Come up with a plan for succession.
+- [ ] Come up with a plan for website maintanance succession.

 ## Contact
 For any inqueries, you may contact us by sending a mail to `contact@[domain of this website]`.
 We aim to respond in 1 to 2 days.